utkarsh2305/health-home-ai-guide/README.md

 </div>

 Phlox is an open-source patient management system integrating AI-powered medical transcription, clinical note generation, and an AI chatbot interface.
-It's designed to run locally, utilizing Ollama and Whisper for inference and transcription.
+It's designed to run locally, utilizing local models for inference and transcription.

 ## Key Features ✨